ozkary/data-engineering-mta-turnstile/Step4-Data-Warehouse/README.md

 $ dbt seed
 ```

-- Builds the model and uses variables to allow for the full dataset to be created
+- Builds the model and uses the variable to allow for the full dataset to be created

 ```
 $ dbt build --select stg_booth.sql --var 'is_test_run: false'